Elena' s AI Blog

 Important Note for WSL: Homebrew Cask, which installs graphical applications, is generally not applicable directly on WSL because WSL itself is a command-line environment and doesn’t natively run macOS graphical applications.
 You’d typically install Windows applications directly on your Windows system.

-My Top 10 Essential Homebrew Packages
+Top 10 Essential Homebrew Packages for Developers

 Once you have Homebrew installed, you have access to thousands of tools.
 Based on my daily workflow, here are the 10 absolute essentials I install immediately on any new machine.